DRackSim: Simulator for Rack-scale Memory Disaggregation: DRackSim Design and Operations

-Further, the RDMA request from compute nodes can consist of one or multiple pages of remote memory.
-Such memory accesses are simulated by sending one request packet that mentions the start memory address and the burst size of the transfer.
-The response from the memory pool is sent in the form of multiple small-size packets that the user can configure.
-The response packet size should be chosen wisely so that the subsequent cache line remote memory accesses are not starved.
-The reassembly logic collects all the response packets at compute node to form a memory page and notify on receiving a complete page, which can be used to model a page migration system.
-The network interface and the ports at the switch support configurable size buffers at both ends and implements a back-pressure flow control in case a buffer gets full.
-The interconnect model latency of \DESIGN{} can be mapped to simulate target hardware (GenZ in our case) for both cache line and page transfer.
-Figure \ref{fig7} shows a complete view of interconnect simulation model in \DESIGN{}.
+Further, page requests are also simulated from compute nodes to remote memory.
+Memory pools can differentiate between block or page request packets through the additional information present in the header.
+The response from the memory pool can be sent as single or multiple small-sized packets that the user can configure.
+The reassembly logic collects all the response packets at compute node to form a memory page and notify on receiving a complete page.
+This functionality can be used to implement hot-page migration systems to reduce average memory latency.
+However, poorly scheduled page access can starve the critical block accesses and should only be used to supplement cache line accesses for utilizing locality in hot pages.
+Further, the network interface and the ports at the switch support configurable size buffers at both ends and implements a reliable network with back-pressure flow control in case a buffer gets full.
+The interconnect model latency of \DESIGN{} can be mapped to simulate target hardware (CXL/GenZ) for cache line and page transfer.
+Fig.\ref{fig7} shows a complete view of interconnect simulation model in \DESIGN{}.